IBM-Cloud/docs/develop/bluemixlive.md

 <p>Find the project name in the list that matches your application.
 The project name has the format of your <i>alias</i> | <i>your application name</i>. </p>
 </li>
 <li>Synchronize your local environment with your project on {{site.data.keyword.Bluemix_notm}} by entering the following command.
 If you are the owner of the project, you only need to specify your-application-name for projectName.
-<pre class="codeblock">bl sync projectName -d localDirectory --verbose</pre>
+<pre class="codeblock">bl sync projectName -d localDirectory &ndash&ndashverbose</pre>
 <p>This command continues to run (and synchronization continues) until you enter a "q".
-The --verbose option displays the logging and status information.
+The &ndash&ndashverbose option displays the logging and status information.
 If any of your arguments contain a space, you need to enclose the name in quotes. </p></li>
 <li>In another command line window, in your local directory, deploy the application to {{site.data.keyword.Bluemix_notm}} in Live Edit mode by entering the following command:
 <pre class="codeblock">bl start</pre>
 </li>